google/WebFundamentals/src/content/en/showcase/2017/bear71.md

 WebVR enables immersive and comfortable VR content in your browser, across a multitude of software and hardware.

-The NFB recognized this opportunity and considered giving Bear 71 a new life in HTML5 and WebVR.
-This opportunity wouldn't be without a new challenge, common to many VR projects: How do we achieve beautiful things, at good framerates, in stereo vision, on various platforms including mobile phones?
+The NFB recognized this opportunity and considered giving *Bear 71* a new life in HTML5 and WebVR.
+This opportunity wouldn't be without a new challenge common to many VR projects: How do we achieve beautiful things, at good framerates, in stereo vision, on various platforms including mobile phones?